MadhuG7/Madhu_ZIP/README.md

 ### Prerequisites:

-Eclipse,
+Eclipse

-Java Environment,
+Java Environment

-Maven,
+Maven

-Relavant Libraries ,
+Relavant Libraries

 Building Maven is used for building the source code.